lalodsi/lalodsi/README.md

 # About Me
 <br>

 Hi there!
 I'm Luis Eduardo Rodríguez Ramírez and I'm student a bachelors degree in Mechatronics Engineering.
-I'm interesting in web development backend and frontend, for that reason I'm studying on my own this topics.
+I'm studying on my own web development backend and frontend.

   You can find more about me in my [web page](https://elluiso.engineer)